Dineshsagar/EveryMinute/README.md

 # EveryMinute
 EveryMinute is an innovative application designed to streamline the process of converting spoken language into written text.
 Utilizing cutting-edge speech recognition technology, EveryMinute not only transcribes audio recordings but also employs Natural Language Processing (NLP) to summarize the content effectively.
+Currently built to translate Hindi & English

 # Features
 Audio Recording: Capture high-quality audio directly from your microphone, with adjustable recording duration.